xybor-x/enum/README.md

 ## ⭐ Struct enum

-`StructEnum` provides a medium type-safe enum, which is better than `IntEnum`, but not as good as `SafeEnum`.
+`StructEnum` provides a good type-safe enum, which is better than `IntEnum`, but not as good as `SafeEnum`.
 Like `IntEnum`, it provides a set of built-in methods to simplify working with enums.

 **Pros 💪**
 - Provides many useful built-in methods.